viamrobotics/csi-camera/README.md

 ![](./etc/viam-server.png)

-> **Warning** Currently in ALPHA and only supports Jetson.
-Please open an issue if you run into problems.

 ___

 ### why?

-Want to use CSI cameras with viam?
+Want to use CSI Cameras with viam?
 This is the module for you.

-Most embedded cameras do not have an onboard [ISP](https://en.wikipedia.org/wiki/Image_processor) (image signal processor) and instead rely on the host machine for things like debayering, gamma-curve adjustments, gain control, white balance, and color correction.
+Most embedded cameras do not have an onboard [ISP](https://en.wikipedia.org/wiki/Image_processor) (Image Signal Processor) and instead rely on the host machine for things like debayering, gamma-curve adjustments, gain control, white balance, and color correction.

 ISPs are hard, so why roll your own?
 There are great libraries out there like [libargus](https://docs.nvidia.com/jetson/l4t-multimedia/group__LibargusAPI.html) and [libcamera](https://github.com/kbingham/libcamera).